Limits of CSP Problems and Efficient Parameter Testing: Limit theory and related notions

-A random element of $\LL_\infty$ is \emph{exchangeable} if its distribution is invariant under any permutation of the vertex set $\N$ that only moves finitely many vertices, for example such infinite hypergraphs are whose edge-colors are independently identically distributed.
-An element of $\LL_\infty$ can also be regarded as an infinite $r$-array whose diagonal elements are decorated with a special element $\iota$ that is not contained in $\KK$, therefore the corresponding $r$-arrays will be $\KK \cup \{\iota\}$-decorated.
+A random element of $\LL_\infty$ is \emph{exchangeable} analogously to \Cref{ch2:defexc} if its distribution is invariant under any permutation of the vertex set $\N$ that only moves finitely many vertices, for example infinite hypergraphs whose edge-colors are independently identically distributed are exchangeable.
+An element of $\LL_\infty$ can also be regarded as an infinite $r$-array whose diagonal elements are colored with a special element $\iota$ that is not contained in $\KK$, therefore the corresponding $r$-arrays will be $\KK \cup \{\iota\}$-colored.